Self-Directed Solo 401k Promissory Note Investment Procedure

 The promissory note document must list loan/principal amount, interest rate, when note is due (maturity date), and guidelines for dealing with possible loan default.

-As trustee of Solo 401k plan, name the Solo 401k as the lender.
+As trustee of Solo 401k plan, list the Solo 401k as the lender.

 Example: Jane Do, Trustee of ABC Solo 401k Trust